Bookmark saved

 "It works," she said, nodding at Alexander.
 "Let me know when we can make more."

 She turned and strode off toward the Academy without another word.
 Her gait was rigid, purposeful—no hesitation, no backward glance.
+The oxygen tank rattled against her hip with each step, the sound receding across the frozen field until it was just another noise the wind carried away.
 Whatever she'd wanted to prove, she'd proven it.

-Jayson watched her go, chest still throbbing.
+She left.
+Jayson's chest still throbbed.
 He wanted to be furious.
 But the armor had held against a rifle round at close range, and some cold, practical part of him understood the logic: wherever Maven was sending them next, it would be worse than this.

 "She's crazy," Richard said once she was gone.